kraimalani/Gillian/ARTIFACT_README.md

 - `--no-lemma-proof` allows for admittance of lemmas without proofs, while still proving lemmas that have proofs.
 In the case of this artifact, we need to apply lemmas that correspond to parts of the code that have been axiomatised (as explained in the caveats section in the paper).
 - (For C only) `--fstruct-passing` is a flag that is passed directly to `CompCert` and is detailed in [its manual](https://compcert.org/man/manual003.html#sec41).
 It enables the following feature: "Support functions that take parameters and return results of composite types (struct or union types) by value".

-## C: reading annotations and understanding the bugs
+## C: Structure, annotations, bugs

 ### Reading Gillian-C annotations: Predicates